ethereum/EIPs/EIPS/eip-draft_reduced_gas_cost_for_call_to_self.md

 ## Motivation
-The current gas cost of 700 for all call types (`CALL`, `DELEGATECALL`, `CALLCODE` and `STATICCALL`) does not take into account that a call to a contract itself does not need to perform additional I/O operations as with an external contract call, as the current contract code has already been loaded into the VM memory.
+The current gas cost of 700 for all call types (`CALL`, `DELEGATECALL`, `CALLCODE` and `STATICCALL`) does not take into account that a call to a contract itself does not need to perform additional I/O operations, because the current contract code has already been loaded into memory.

 Reducing the call-to-self gas cost would greatly benefit smart contract languages, such as Solidity and Vyper, who would then be able to utilise `CALL` instead of `JUMP` opcodes for internal function calls.
+While languages can already utilise `CALL` for internal function calls, they are discouraged to do so due to the gas costs associated with it.

 Using `JUMP` comes at a considerable cost in complexity to the implementation of a smart contract language and/or compiler.
 The context (including stack and memory) must be swapped in and out of the calling functions context.
+A desired feature is having *pure* functions, which do not modify the state of memory, and realising them through `JUMP` requires a bigger effort from the compiler as opposed to being able to use `CALL`s.

 Using call-to-self provides the guarentee that when making an internal call the function can rely on a clear reset state of memory or context, benefiting both contract writers and contract consumers against potentially undetetected edge cases were memory could poison the context of the internal function.